 Electronics and Climate Control

 If you plan on storing electronic items in your storage unit, keep in mind that electronics with metal parts may disintegrate in high moisture environment.
 Electronic components can also grow mold and mildew.
 Moisture can also destroy electronic motherboards and electrical circuits.
 Rendering the item inoperable.
-Even when storing electronics in a climate controlled unit, it is best to make sure they are in an airtight container off the ground.
+Even when storing electronics in a climate friendly unit, it is best to make sure they are in an airtight container off the ground.
 Also, using packets of silica in the boxes with them will help keep moisture away is recommended.
-Items such as vinyl records, optical discs, films and any type of tapes and cassettes should be kept in climate controlled units.
+Items such as vinyl records, optical discs, films and any type of tapes and cassettes should be kept in climate friendly units.
 This is due to the damage that moisture and extended light exposure will cause to them.
 This also includes many standard household appliances as they are typically made with metal or have metal components as well.

 Storing Furniture and Antiques